datanav/docs/technical/exact-superoffice.rst

      - "integer"

-Exact Accounts to Superoffice Contact
+Exact Accounts to SuperOffice Contact
 -------------------------------------
-Every Exact Accounts will be synchronized with a Superoffice Contact.
+Every Exact Accounts will be synchronized with a SuperOffice Contact.

-Once a link between a Exact Accounts and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Accounts and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Accounts and a Superoffice Contact:
+The following properties are synchronized between a Exact Accounts and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Exact Accounts Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Name
      - Name
      - "string"